YasodGinige/TrafficLLM/readme.md

 unzip data.zip
 ```

 Then, preprocess the dataset you want to train and evaluate.
-Here, the dataset name should be DF, AWF, DC, USTC, or CSTNet.
+Here, the dataset name should be DF, AWF, DC, USTC, or CSTNet, and the model_name should be either GPT2 or LLaMA.
 ```
-python3 data_preprocess.py --data_path ./data --dataset <dataset_name>
+python3 data_preprocess.py --data_path ./data --dataset <dataset_name> --model <model_name>
 ```

+### GPT-2 Fine-tuning

-To train the model, run the suitable code for the dataset:
+To fine-tune the model, run the suitable code for the dataset:
 ```
 python3 train.py --max_len 1024 --batch_size 12 --epochs 3 --num_labels 60  --dataset DF
 python3 train.py --max_len 1024 --batch_size 12 --epochs 3 --num_labels 200  --dataset AWF